 The MAC will have designated collaborative learning spaces, performance halls, practice rooms, state-of-the-art technology and lighting, dance studios, a sound stage for film, a proscenium-style theatre, and a black box theatre.
 As a multipurpose space, the MAC’s programming will include lectures, concerts, recitals, theatre productions, and dance performances.
 Entertainment and education will coexist beautifully.

-ORU's beautiful new library, scheduled to open during the Fall 2023 semester, will offer students contemporary resources and technology.
-In addition to the standard print items, there will be kiosks for checking out materials, an expanded, state-of-the-art digital database with tens of thousands of materials on every pertinent subject from all over the world; an Innovation Station with a 3D printer, music station, VR headsets, and a flight simulator; a green room where faculty can record lectures and students can practice their class presentations; and individual and group study areas.
+ORU's beautiful new library opened on August 18, 2023.
+It offers students contemporary resources and state-of-the-art technology.
+In addition to the standard print items, there is an expanded digital database with tens of thousands of materials on every pertinent subject from all over the world; an Innovation Station with a 3D printer, music station, VR headsets, and a flight simulator; a green room where faculty can record lectures and students can practice their class presentations; and individual and group study areas.
 As the ways information is accessed and used have changed, so must the modern library be an updated place for information discovery and retrieval.

-ORU's new Center for Spirit-empowered Research and the Holy Spirit Resource Center (HSRC) will also be located in the library building.
-The HSRC, started in 1962, now houses one of the largest and most comprehensive Pentecostal-Charismatic and Holy Spirit collections in the world.
+ORU's new Center for Spirit-empowered Research and the Holy Spirit Resource Center (HSRC) are also located in the McKean Library.
+The HSRC, established in 1962, contains one of the largest and most comprehensive Pentecostal-Charismatic and Holy Spirit collections in the world.

 This new facility is named for Dr. J. D. McKean, the lead donor.
 It will equip our students with the learning resources they need to cultivate and develop the leadership giftings within.

 The Mike Carter Athletic Center

 ORU Athletics is expanding!
 The new $15 million Mike Carter Athletic Center, located on the south side of Mabee Center, opened on April 19, 2023.
 Inside the three-story building are two regulation basketball courts, an expansive strength and conditioning space, team meeting rooms, staff offices, an ORU Hall of Fame presentation, and accommodations for the ELI Academic Learning Center.